 Once you’ve done this, all your browsers should associate magnet links with your Bittorrent app of choice.

-Now you’ve done that, why not find out how to watch videos and movies with your online friends?
+Now that you’ve done that, why not find out how to watch videos and movies with your online friends?
 Also, torrents can be a legally murky area.
 Here’s all you need to know about the legality of downloading torrent files.